Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 Lying under the earth near the east wall of the tomb are three [[5.
 Mechanics/Bestiary/Undead/Vampire Spawn.md\|vampire spawn]] brides dressed in soiled gowns and wearing dirt-encrusted jewelry (see "Treasure" below).
 They rise to attack anyone who approaches Strahd's coffin.

-A [[5.
-Mechanics/Spells/Detect Magic.md\|detect magic]] spell reveals that the western and eastern alcoves radiate strong auras of conjuration magic.
+A detect magic spell reveals that the western and eastern alcoves radiate strong auras of conjuration magic.
 The central alcove is nonmagical.

 Creatures that enter the western alcove are instantly teleported to the western alcove of crypt 32 in area K84.
 Stepping into the eastern alcove has no effect, but any creature that teleports from the eastern alcove of crypt 32 appears here.

 #### Treasure

-Strahd lavished many fine gifts on his three brides. ^5702e7
+Strahd lavished many fine gifts on his three brides.

 [[4.
-World Almanac/NPCs/Ludmilla Vilisevic (COS).md\|Ludmilla Vilisevic]] wears a soiled white wedding gown, a gold tiara (worth 750 gp), and ten gold bracelets (worth 100 gp each).
+World Almanac/NPCs/Ludmilla Vilisevic.md\|Ludmilla Vilisevic]] wears a soiled white wedding gown, a gold tiara (worth 750 gp), and ten gold bracelets (worth 100 gp each).

 [[4.
-World Almanac/NPCs/Anastrasya Karelova (COS).md\|Anastrasya Karelova]] wears a stained and tattered red wedding gown, a black and crimson silk head scarf sewn with precious jewels (worth 750 gp), and a platinum necklace with a black opal pendant (worth 1,500 gp).
+World Almanac/NPCs/Anastrasya Karelova.md\|Anastrasya Karelova]] wears a stained and tattered red wedding gown, a black and crimson silk head scarf sewn with precious jewels (worth 750 gp), and a platinum necklace with a black opal pendant (worth 1,500 gp).

 [[4.
-World Almanac/NPCs/Volenta Popofsky (COS).md\|Volenta Popofsky]] wears a faded gold wedding gown, a platinum mask shaped vaguely like a skull (750 gp), and ten platinum rings set with gemstones (worth 250 gp each).
+World Almanac/NPCs/Volenta Popofsky.md\|Volenta Popofsky]] wears a faded gold wedding gown, a platinum mask shaped vaguely like a skull (750 gp), and ten platinum rings set with gemstones (worth 250 gp each).

 #### Teleport Destination